grundsalg-aarhus/grundsalg_web/README.md

 ## Local setup
 Run these scripts

+    site_install.sh

-- site_install.sh: Fetches all files needed to build a site for Grundsalg Aarhus web
+Fetches all files needed to build a site for Grundsalg Aarhus web

+    scripts/site_setup.sh

-- scripts/site_setup.sh: Sets up database for Grundsalg Aarhus web.
+Sets up database for Grundsalg Aarhus web.
 (This needs to be run within your vagrant)

 ## Pushing to platform.sh